kevinhassan/taketheroll/README.md

 ##Goal :
 Taking the roll in an IG class.
-System can accounting pupil in late or absent.
+System can accounting late and absent student.
 ##Sum up :
 ###3 actors :

-*Pupil : make the roll and put pupil in absent and can switch them to late *Teacher : see absent and late pupils in different ways.
+*Student : make the roll and put pupil in absent and can switch them to late *Teacher : see absent and late pupils in different ways.
 *Secretariat : see and justify their absences.
 And receive alerts to inform them by mail or in the Website.

 ##Technologies :

 ###Front-end:
 * AngularJS 1.5
 * Materialize

 ###Back-end:
-* NodeJS
+* NodeJS 4.2.6
 * PostgreSQL

 #####By Kévin Hassan IG3-Polytech Montpellier